mouse-reeve/recipes/markdown/oat_scones.md

  - 1/2 cup cold unsalted butter, cut into pieces
  - 3/4 cup old-fashioned rolled oats
  - 1/2 cup dried currants, or chocolate chips
- - 2/3 - 3/4 cup buttermilk
+ - 2/3 - 3/4 cup buttermilk or curdled almond milk

 ## Steps

  - Preheat oven to 375 degrees F.
  - In a large mixing bowl, combine flour, sugar, salt, baking soda, baking powder, and cinnamon.
  - Add butter and cut in using a pastry blender until the mixture resembles course crumbs.
- - Stir in oates and currants.
+ - Stir in oates and currants or chocolate chips.
  - Add buttermilk and stir until the dough just comes together.
  - Transfer to a lightly flowered surface and knead a few times, then pat into a circle.
 Cut the circle into wedges, and place on a baking sheet.
  - Bake for 15-18 until lightly browned.
 Tranfer to a wire rack to cool.